 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U.S identities and differences will be posted on the Registrar’s web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The English department participates in the honors program.
+The honors program is open to senior English majors who have a departmental GPA of at least 3.6.
 Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 ENGL 194 , ENGL 294 , ENGL 394 , ENGL 494